 Figure 8.8.
-Risk Type Distribution of Russell Group University Academics direct relationship between Risk Type and individual perceptions of the challenge - see Resistance to Change research earlier in this Chapter.
+Risk Type Distribution of Russell Group University Academics

+This study involved a major transformational change project, working with senior academic staff to put students at the heart of the service offering.
+All change involves risk so there is a direct relationship between Risk Type and individual perceptions of the challenge - see Resistance to Change research earlier in this Chapter.
 The Risk Type Compass results were used as a basis for individual team coaching.
 Risk Type Compass enabled the process for change to be much richer and more inclusive.